BURLAGADDA-AJAY-HARI-KRISHNA-221FA04286/sarcastic-chatbot/README.md

 ## ✨ Features

-- **Sarcastic Personality**: The bot is fine-tuned with a custom prompt to ensure it replies with humor and wit in every conversation.
+- **Sarcastic Personality** – The bot is fine-tuned with a custom prompt to ensure it replies with humor and wit.
-- **Simple UI**: Built with React and styled using Tailwind CSS for a clean, minimalist design.
+- **Simple UI** – Built with React and styled using Tailwind CSS for a clean, minimalist design.
-- **Share Functionality**: Copy your entire chat history to the clipboard with one click and share your funniest conversations.
+- **Share Functionality** – Copy your entire chat history to the clipboard with one click.
-- **Secure API Handling**: The backend (Next.js) securely handles all Gemini API requests, so your API key is never exposed.
+- **Secure API Handling** – The backend (Next.js) securely handles all Gemini API requests, so your API key is never exposed.

 ---